moneroguides/1x02-setting-up-your-own-node/script.md

 Enabling the block list prevents connections to known bad actors and is centrally maintained by the Monero core team.
 The `no-zmq` option disables a particular interface we will not be using, limiting the potential attack surface.

 Let's move onto the default config.
-The first setting here sets the location of the database, which will be created to store the blockchain data.
-I'm going to set it so that it saves it to a new folder called *data* within the *monerod* folder we created earlier.
+I'm going edit the *data-dir=* flag so that it saves our blockchain information to a new folder called *data* within the *monerod* folder we created earlier.
 To do this we can simply replace this location with *data*.

 The next thing on the list is the location we want the Monero daemon to save logs.
 I'm going to change this to the same **data** folder by replacing everything that comes before *monerod.log* with *data/logs/*.
 If anything goes wrong, we can quickly and easily investigate from here!